 Girls Go Techbridge

-Girls Go Techbridge Through the Girls Go Techbridge partnership, Techbridge offers science and engineering programming t
+Girls Go Techbridge Through the Girls Go Techbridge partnership, Techbridge offers science and engineering programming to 22+ Girl Scout councils across the country.

 Central to Girls Go Techbridge are the programs-in-a-box that offer engaging hands-on projects and career exploration activities for girls.
 Developed especially for Girl Scout partners, the programs-in-a-box are portable, easy-to-use kits that introduce girls to engineering and science.
 The projects highlight the Engineering Design Process and invite girls to brainstorm, design, build, test, and r